Strabox/Easyuino/README.md

 * Advanced/Complex Devices
     - GSM/GPRS Module (Example coming soon)

-**Note:** These examples are exactly the same as the ones in the examples folder of the library

 ## Library Maintenance

 The development of the library, including fixes and addition of new sensors/devices, will be done depending on: